O-white1/AP-Computer-Science-Principles/cNotes.md

 # 9. Logic Operators

-&& for and, || for or, and ! for not allow logic in C.
+&& for and, || for or, and ! for not allow logic operations in C.

+These are used for writing conditions just as they are in many other languages.